zannloo/tp/docs/UserGuide.md

 If you wish to edit a group instead, please refer to the dedicated section [here](#edit-a-group-edit).
 </box>

-Edits a student's details including name, email, phone or address in the specified path. <br>
+Edits a student's details including name, email, phone, address or StudentId in the specified path. <br>
 One or more fields can be edited in a single command.

 **Format:** `edit SPECIFIED_PATH [--name NAME] [--email EMAIL] [--phone PHONE_NUMBER] [--address ADDRESS] [--id STUDENT_ID]`